 The story points define the capacity of the team to deliver stories in the sprint.

-A visual representation of the story vs the status of Kanban/Agile board.
+A visual representation of the story vs the status of the Kanban/Agile board.

 A minimal product that meets the client’s expectations, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.